dumbmatter/subreddit-buttons/README.md

 For the first version, functionality is limited and some concessions were made:

-- Width and height must be specificed for all buttons (which actually adds some control for those with OCD like myself).
+- Width and height must be specificed for all buttons, and you will probably have to customize the width based on the length of your subreddit's name.
 - All attributes must be passed through via URL parameters.
 - CSS and javascript are all included in the same HTML file to reduce complexity and requests.